canonical/ubuntu.com/templates/legal/data-privacy/user-survey.md

 If you would like to exercise any of those rights, please:

-- email, call or write to us, please see “Your right to complain” section below;
+- email or write to us, please see “Your right to complain” section below;
 - let us have enough information to identify you;
 - let us have proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill); and
 - let us know the information to which your request relates.